djlynn03/CSS-Sight/README.md

 ## Features

-Highlights CSS rulesets that be unused based on results from HTML, JS, TS, JSX, and TSX files.
+Highlights CSS rulesets that are unused across HTML, JS, TS, JSX, and TSX files in a workspace.

 ### `Remove Unused Selector`